emacs-mirror/emacs/mps/manual/source/topic/arena.rst

       that's smaller than the operating system page size, the MPS rounds it up to the page size and continues.

-    A second optional :term:`keyword argument` may be passed, but it only has any effect on the Windows operating system:
+    A third optional :term:`keyword argument` may be passed, but it only has any effect on the Windows operating system:

     * :c:macro:`MPS_KEY_VMW3_TOP_DOWN` (type :c:type:`mps_bool_t`).
 If